Volume I: The Books of the Sun and Moon

 I didn’t tell the Chief that my parents had led the order and that I had learned everything I knew about the occult from their set of books I kept hidden away at my bookshop.

 “The symbol here is not for the ritual.
-It’s a sign of the order to whom the altar belonged.
-They marked it to show it had been consecrated.
+It’s a sign of the order to which the altar belonged.
 Another order would never dare to use it without suffering the wrath of some curse or other magical attack.”

 “I’m supposed to believe in secret magical orders?”
 Sharp asked.

 “Detective, dozens of magical orders call Chicago home.
-Some well known in the occult community and some who remain hidden even to only the most powerful practitioners.”
+Some well-known in the occult community; some who remain hidden except to the most powerful practitioners.”

-“You mean they murdered this woman to drink her blood?” asked the Chief, horrified.
+“You mean they murdered this woman to drink her blood?”
+Chief Sharp asked, horrified.

 “Yes.
 I’m afraid so.”